-- Scan through your credit report: Check the account status to find out if it has been updated properly.
-Watch video and know how you can settle debts in details.
+Check the account status to find out if it has been updated properly.
+Watch video and check out the steps to settle debts in details.

 If you're looking to reduce the interest you pay to creditors, debt consolidation is the smart choice.
 Here, you negotiate with your creditors to reduce the interest rates on your debts.
 Follow these steps to do-it-yourself consolidation below.

 Prepare a list of your debts with the names of your creditors and arrange them in the order of priority.

 Make a list of your income including wages and state benefits.
 Then calculate how much you can afford to pay per month on all your bills.

 Decide who to pay first and make sure those creditors still hold the debt or if they have sold your debt to a collection agency (CA).
 Find out how to contact creditors/CAs here.